-- This also allows time to get hold of the materials you are going to need for the lesson from the stock cupboard, if they are not held in the room.
+- Organise the materials you need for the lesson from the stock cupboard, if they are not held in the room, before the lesson starts.

 - Appoint monitors/helpers and give them responsibility for certain tasks.

-- Make sure you have planned meaningful tasks for those who finish their work early, or are likely to require more materials.
+- Make sure you have planned meaningful tasks for those who finish their work early.
+And more materials for those likely to require them.

 - You’ll need bin bags for rubbish.

 - Where are you going to store a class set of wet paintings?

-In my opinion, the whole school should follow the same plan and organisation for art lessons, if they do, the quality of work produced by the children is much better.
-A key part of the art leader’s job is to ensure this happens so pester, cajole or demand support for this from the hierarchy.
+The whole school should follow the same plan and organisational strategy for art lessons.
+If they do, the quality of work produced by the children is much better.
+A key part of the art leader’s job is to ensure this happens.
+Pester, cajole or demand support for this from the hierarchy of the school.

 - Buy large plastic sheets to cover the desks – better than newspaper – they last for years.

-- Place one palette between two children and make sure it has the paint colours required.
-I would suggest using paper plates as palettes, because it saves washing up at the end, they are simply binned at the end of the lesson.
-I suggest you only give children the primary colours plus white, black may be needed very occasionally.
+- Place one palette between two children and make sure it has the colours required.
+I suggest using paper plates as palettes, it saves washing up at the end, and can binned at the end of the lesson.
+Give children the primary colours plus white, (black very occasionally).
 Encourage colour mixing.
 Give each child a paper plate as their own mixing palette.
-Offer a prize, house points, gold stars or whatever for the two children who can keep their paint palette (colours) as clean as possible (not their mixing palette), i.e. they haven’t mixed all the colours together and ended up with brown.
+Offer a prize, house points, gold stars or whatever for the children who keep their paint palette (colours) as clean as possible (not their mixing palette), i.e. they haven’t mixed everything together and produced brown.
 If you insist on this it is surprising how soon children will adapt.
 Paintings will look fresher and less brown!

-- Don’t use plastic cups or yoghurt pots as water pots they always fall over.
+- Don’t use plastic cups or yoghurt pots as water pots they fall over.
 Make the school buy proper water pots with wide bottoms that are difficult to knock over.
 A water pot between two.